What Is Rehabilitation?

 - Offering of adaptive tools and making necessary changes to the environment.

-- Improving the functioning and treating the disability.
+- Improving the functioning and treating the disability, with disability support services Sydney.

 - Preventing complications and the treatment of the basic disease.